Working in projects

 The Overview page of a project contains a readme file where you can document the status or results of the project.
 The readme file uses standard Markdown formatting.
 Collaborators with the Admin or Editor role can edit the readme file.

-All collaborators in a project are notified when a collaborator changes an asset or adds a comment to a notebook.
+All collaborators in a project are notified when a collaborator changes an asset.